bilind/uodcp/uodtemplates/sphinx_rtd_theme-master/demo_docs/source/page.rst

 ``Show in sidemenu``
 ````````````````````
-    Adds the link for the page in the sidemenu as an item.
+    Adds the link of the page as an item in the sidemenu.
         * **Type**: Check Box.
         * **Default Value**: Unchecked.